 Kyon tried to punch Haruhi for going way too far in messing with Mikuru.

-Brock actually hits Misty twice and comically in the episode "Bulbasaur and the Hidden Village" when she's teasing him about having a crush on Melanie.
+Brock in the Pokémon anime actually hits Misty twice, and comically in the episode "Bulbasaur and the Hidden Village" when she's teasing him about having a crush on Melanie.
 She gets him back in the next episode, kicking him in the face after a fake bug scare.

 Baccano!'s Claire Stanfield considers himself an equal rights activist: he fights for the right of people of all genders to have their asses kicked by Claire Stanfield.

-Grimmjow stabs Rukia with his hand to see how strong she is.
-He also ambushes Loly and Menoly when they are torturing Orihime: he kicks Loly in the stomach and tears her leg off; when Menoly attempts to attack him with a cero, he counters with one of his own and incinerates her upper body, killing her.
-Later, when Orihime questions him in the middle of his and Ichigo's fight, Grimmjow grabs her in a Neck Lift and almost chokes her; he also threatens Nel with kicking her if she interferes.
+Grimmjow is obsessed with testing the strength of his opponents, so he doesn't hesitate to challenge anyone who gets in his way.
+He stabs Rukia with his hand to see how strong she is.
+He ambushes Loly and Menoly when they are torturing Orihime, kicking Loly in the stomach and tearing her leg off while also incinerating Menoly's upper body with a cero.
+When Orihime questions him in the middle of his and Ichigo's fight, Grimmjow grabs her in a Neck Lift and almost chokes her; he also threatens to kick Nel if she interferes.

-Yammy is just as ruthless.
-In the episode he first appears in, he smacks Orihime so hard he sends her flying, and then aims a cero at her and Yoruichi.
-In a later episode when an arrancar nurse finishes restoring his lost arm, he slams her into the wall with such force that she is killed instantly (in the manga, he crushes her head with his fist).
-Even later on he attacks Loly and Menoly for no reason whatsoever, first punching Menoly so hard she crashes through the wall and then beating Loly to near death.
+In Yammy's first appearance, he smacks Orihime so hard he sends her flying, and then aims a cero at her and Yoruichi.
+When an arrancar nurse later restores his lost arm, he instantly kills her.
+He eventually attacks Loly and Menoly for no particular reason, first punching Menoly so hard she crashes through the wall and then beating Loly to near death.

 Okabe Rintaro of Steins;Gate punches an emotionally disturbed Moeka right in the face in episode 19.

-More than a few cases involves females being murder victims or getting hurt, whether they are Asshole Victims or not.
-Several cases stands out, one features a young girl named Minako got killed because she knew too much, as she found out that her 2 teachers were involved in a fraud and they strangled her to death to make it look like she committed suicide.
-Another case involves a man impersonating his dead friend and business partner stabbed his sister-in-law Machiko to death.
-It was self-defense, though, since Machiko tried to kill him so she can get her husband's insurance.
+More than a few cases involves women of all ages either being murder victims or getting hurt, whether they are Asshole Victims or not.
+Several cases stand out, one features a young girl named Minako got killed because she knew too much, as she found out that her 2 teachers were involved in a fraud and they strangled her to death to make it look like she committed suicide.
+Another case involves a man impersonating his dead friend and business partner stabbed his sister-in-law Machiko to death - though in this particular case it was self-defense, since Machiko tried to kill him so she could get her husband's insurance.